Competitive Program - Please see the main programs tab here for important club information!

 Volunteer Commitments

-All SAQ parents will be required to volunteer throughout the season to ensure our competitions run smoothly.
-SAQ does not have staff, and the success of the club is determined by volunteer involvement.
+All SAQ parents are required to volunteer throughout the season to ensure our competitions run smoothly.
+SAQ does not have staff, and the success of the club is determined by the volunteer involvement.
 Everyone is busy with other commitments outside of SAQ, and that’s why it’s so important for everyone to be involved.
 This ensures the volunteer commitments don’t always fall on to the same people.
 As parents, we are here for our athlete’s love of the sport and to ensure they have a great season.

 Signup sheets will be provided for each competition.
 If shifts remain, names will be placed to ensure all shifts are filled.
 If you are unable to work the shift your name has been assigned to, it is your responsibility to find someone who can.
 If you are unable to fulfill your volunteer hours at a competition, you will be required to be involved in other social events or fundraisers.

-• $400 payment/interprovincial meet will be charged if the following is not completed:
+- Competitive families - $500 payment will be charged if the following is not completed:

 Team Member Commitment